broadinstitute/cb-python-novice-lesson-template/episodes/03-matplotlib.md

-and the rest of the program tells the plotting library how large we want the figure to be, that we're creating three subplots, what to draw for each one, and that we want a tight layout.
+and the rest of the program tells the plotting library how large we want the figure to be, that we're creating three subplots, what to draw for each one.
-(If we leave out that call to `fig.tight_layout()`, the graphs will actually be squeezed together more closely.)

 The call to `savefig` stores the plot as a graphics file.
 This can be a convenient way to store your plots for use in other documents, web